dwhiffing/fury/content/aar/mf/mf5/mf5_aj/body.md

 they come into range of the closing missile boats.
 Two Harpoons are launched at each, coming out of the darkness and smashing the almost defenceless ships.
-One spare Harpoon continues off into the night, and now I know how Andrea G sank his fishing boat!
+One spare Harpoon continues off into the night, and now I know how Andrea G sank his fishing boat\!

 Once the air threat has died down my Chinook hurries in at wavetop height to drop off the Carabinieri on the Hansa Carrier and adjacent